 The need for the development of the program is new and was identified during FY 92-93 as a result of ISTEA.
-Presently, the The ISTEA RTP accounts for 20-year plan costs and revenues. mandates significant enhancement of this feature of the RTP, to plan with respect elements critical to particularly demonstration of attainment or maintenance of federal air quality Additionally, the increased flexibility of program standards. expenditures permitted by ISTEA adds to the need for more sophisticated and flexible financial analysis techniques than those currently used in the RTP.
+Presently, the RTP accounts for 20-year plan costs and revenues.
+The ISTEA mandates significant enhancement of this feature of the RTP, particularly with respect to plan elements critical to demonstration of attainment or maintenance of federal air quality standards.
+Additionally, the increased flexibility of program expenditures permitted by ISTEA adds to the need for more sophisticated and flexible financial analysis techniques than those currently used in the RTP.
 The system would also benefit analysis of the annual TIP.